JosieOnGit/Luniks/Stories/Misc/Questionnaire for Charlotte Floquet.md

 ### Race:
 Vulpine, *despite having no direct relation to the race on Lúniks*.
 ### Physical Appearance:
-Standing at *176cm* tall (*192cm incl. ears*), her **Vulpine** features are practically impossible to miss, decorating her silhouette in an otherwise natural brown colour.
+Standing at *176cm* tall (*192cm incl. ears*), her **Vulpine** features are practically impossible to miss, decorating her silhouette in an otherwise natural light brown colour.
 Completing her face are deep blue eyes, encapsulated by hair that reaches just down to her shoulders.
-Despite her physique implying otherwise, she is strongly built and can pack a punch if necessary, but her true strength lies in her mind and her ability to use all various means of tools and weapons.
+Despite her physique implying otherwise, she is strongly built and can pack a punch if necessary, but her true strength lies in her mind and her ability to use all various means of tools and weapons in any given situation.
 ### How does this character feel about their physical appearance?
 Frequently under disguise, her “natural” physical appearance is something she isn’t often bothered by.
 Despite this, her Vulpine features usually limit the amount of disguises she can take on. \
 Additionally, while in college in Lëtzebuerg, her Vulpine features were the reason she was easily bullied and made the target of racism and hate.